Nano Banana Prompts for Landscapes (2026)

 Prompt: "Lavender field rows leading to horizon, purple and gold tones at sunset, soft clouds, romantic landscape photography, dreamy and idyllic, leading lines composition"

 Lavender rows create strong leading lines that pull the eye to the horizon.
+Any scene with natural rows (vineyards, crop fields, tulip fields) benefits from this "rows leading to horizon" pattern.

-5 Mistakes That Produce Flat Landscape Images
+5 Mistakes That Produce Flat, Generic Landscapes

 1. No Foreground Element

-2. Midday Lighting
+2. Midday Lighting by Default

 3. Generic Sky Descriptions

 "Blue sky" is the least interesting sky option.
 "Dramatic cumulus clouds with golden light," "thin cirrus clouds in pink sunset," or "storm clouds with single break of light" all produce more compelling results.
+Name the cloud type and the lighting interaction.

 4. Missing Atmospheric Depth